OrionJoshi/DevOps/README.md

 If Git already tracked the file the adding and commiting stage is done by single command
 	git commit -a -m 'commit messaged'

+### Examples TO describe basic Git commands

+1.git init

+Once we create workspace, if we want version control, we required a repository.called local repository(.git)

 ## git Diff command
 ------------------
 #### In the content of file